 - Saturation: number of throttled read and write operations as well as the corresponding amount of data being throttled

 In our docs, you will find a list of all the metrics collected from GCE, with a brief description of each.

-Labels and tags from your Google Compute Engine instances, such as device type or storage type, are automatically made available in Datadog.
-You can use them to slice and dice your metrics, and to filter and group your hosts for a comprehensive view of your infrastructure.
+You can use tags to slice and dice your metrics, and to filter and group your hosts for a comprehensive view of your infrastructure.